microsoft/pxt/skillmap/README.md

 ## Building the skillmap locally
 Run `pxt skillmap --serve` in the target directory to build and serve the skillmap locally.
 This command copies the appropriate built files (`pxtlib.js`, `target.js`, `semantic.css`) into your local skillmap directory to serve, so you may also need to run the appropriate build commands to generate those files.

+When running locally, the skillmap iframe will load `localhost:3232`, so you will need to run `pxt serve` in the target directory to load activities.
+Make sure you have the local token stored in the browser session (you can do this by loading the URL with the localtoken one in a separate tab).

 Use the `?nolocalhost=1` flag to load the default content for the skillmap.

+## Loading skillmap content
+The skillmap can render markdown from Github or from our docs.
+The format is:

+- `#github:[organization name]/[repository name]/[markdown file name]`
+- `#docs:[relative path to file]` eg `/skillmap/beginner-skillmap`